jeffrypaul37/Amazon-Tracker/README.md

 # Amazon-Price-Tracker
-A web scraper designed to track Amazon prices and send notifications when there is a price drop.
+This is a web scraper designed to track Amazon prices and send notifications when there is a price drop.

 # How It Works
 Let's demonstrate how this works by tracking a sample product from Amazon.